randomsalience/ProdigalArchipelago/README.md

 - Buying ice keys from Zaegul is in logic if you have the Harmonica, access to the secret shop in the Tidal Mines, and a means of making money.
 If "Specific Keys" is turned off, buying normal keys from Zaegul is also in logic.
 - A warp to town button has been added to the menu.
 Besides being convenient, this allows you to obtain checks that would otherwise softlock you.
 - The map in the menu now includes a tracker.
 Locations are green if all items can be obtained, yellow if some can be obtained, or red if none can be obtained.
 Orange means that items can be obtained out of logic by spending keys.
 Hover over a location with the mouse to see a list of all checks at that location.
+- Nora tells you the goal of the game.
 - Extra checks are added on Yhorte, Siska, and Inkwell, as well as Color Correction (beating Me?).
 - To enter the lighthouse, you must collect a certain number of Colors (Shattered Soul, Fury Heart, Frozen Heart, Red Crystal, Sunset Painting).
 - To obtain the Hero's Soul, you must collect a certain number of Blessings.